 Memory Movie in the Photos App

 Memory Movie is another Apple Intelligence feature found in the Photos app.
 It is located under the "Memories" section, where you can tap on Create and describe the memory you want to make.
-Like you can write, "Family Beach Vacation Photos" and it will find the related photos and videos, and create a custom slideshow that you can share on your socials.
+You can write, "Family Beach Vacation Photos", and it will find the related photos and videos and create a custom slideshow that you can share on your socials.

 Reduced Interruptions in Focus Mode